RedPitaya/Documentation/appsFeatures/examples/ana-exm2.rst

 Description
 ***********

-This example shows how to set analog voltage of slow analog outputs on Red Pitaya extension connector.
-Slow analog outputs on Red Pitaya are in range from 0 to 1.8 Volts.
+This example shows how to set the analog voltage of slow analog outputs on the Red Pitaya extension connector.
+Slow analog outputs on the Red Pitaya are in the range of 0 to 1.8 Volts.

 Required hardware
 *****************